 - Using the search techniques just described, search for a suitable

-- Right-click on the resistor's Item-Revision number to display the context menu, then select Place CMP-1013-00122-1 from the menu.
+- Right-click on the chosen resistor to display the context menu, then select Place from the menu.

-- While the resistor is still floating on the cursor, press the Tab key to open the Component Properties dialog.
+- While the resistor is floating on the cursor, press the Tab key to open the Properties panel.

-- In the Properties section of the dialog, type in the Designator
+- In the Properties section of the panel, type in the Designator

-- Confirm that the Visible checkbox for the Comment field is enabled.
+- Confirm that the Visibility control for the Comment field is set to visible.

 _M), IPC Medium Density (